What is SARSAT?

 What are the advantages of the Geostationary Search and Rescue (GEOSAR) Satellites?

 While the GEOSAR satellites cannot provide an independent location of a 406 MHz emergency beacon they can provide near-instantaneous detection.
 On average, the GEOSAR satellites provide a 46-minute time advantage over a LEOSAR satellite for first detection of a 406 MHz emergency beacon.
 However, the geostationary satellites cannot detect 406 MHz emergency beacons in the Polar Regions.

 If a 406 MHz emergency beacon is equipped with a Global Position System (GPS) receiver, the digital message transmitted by the beacon can contain the GPS-generated position of the beacon.

 What is a local user terminal?

 Cospas-Sarsat ground stations are called Local User Terminals (LUTs).
 These satellite receiving units are the ground stations that receive emergency beacon distress alerts relayed from the satellites.
-There are two-types of LUTs, the Low Earth Orbiting LUTs (LEOLUTs) and the Geostationary LUTs (GEOLUTs) and Medium Earth Orbiting LUTs (MEOLUTs).
+There are three-types of LUTs, Low Earth Orbiting LUTs (LEOLUTs), Geostationary LUTs (GEOLUTs) and Medium Earth Orbiting LUTs (MEOLUTs).
 Once a signal is received and processed at the LUT, it is transmitted to the mission control center (MCC) that operates that particular LUT.
 The LUTs are fully automated and completely unmanned at all times.

-A LEOLUT tracks the low earth orbit search and rescue (LEOSAR) satellites as they pass across the sky and receive the distress signals relayed by them.
-The LEOLUT usually consists of a tracking-enabled antenna, a processor, and communications equipment.
+A LEOLUT tracks the low earth orbit search and rescue (LEOSAR) satellites as they pass across the sky and receives the distress signals relayed by them.
+Each LEOLUT usually consists of a tracking-enabled antenna, a processor, and communications equipment.
 LEOLUTs track, receive and process alerts from the POES, European Meteorological Operational (METOP) satellites, and the Russian Nadezhda satellites.